Leah Williamson feared crippling period pain could have ruined her Euro hopes

 “I’m pretty sure if men had periods we would have figured out a way to stop them by now without doing any damage.”

-The Euros victory over Germany also marked England’s first major football trophy since the men’s 1966 World Cup triumph.
+The Euro 2022 final victory over Germany marked England’s first major football trophy since the men’s 1966 World Cup triumph.

-Williamson described the emotional comedown from winning the Euros as “hard” adding: “It scares the shit out of me if I’m honest that every day for the rest of my life I will chase that feeling.
+Williamson described the emotional comedown from winning the Euros as “hard”, adding: “It scares the s*** out of me if I’m honest that every day for the rest of my life I will chase that feeling.

 “I don’t see how it could have been topped.
 The only thing I’d love to do is go back and watch it from the stands.
 As the final whistle went, my grandma just put her head on my mum’s shoulder and went, ‘She did it’.”